BarbyKelly/project-5/README.md

     - Empty search results in:
       - All of the Products being displayed, and
       - An error message near Search Icon notifying User: "Search criteria not entered!"
-      - User has an option to click on 'x' in top right corner of the message, to close Error alert
+      - User has an option to click **x** in top right corner of the message, to close Error alert

       ![Error message](docs/readme_images/error_for_empty_search.png)

-  - Click on Search Icon in the Navbar closes Search Form (unless User chooses to activate Search)
+  - Clicking **Search Icon** in the Navbar closes Search Form (unless User chooses to activate Search)

 [Back to Features](#features)